• Skip to primary navigation

 What’s going on? – the science bit

 These particular balls are very good at transmitting that energy.
-Since there are four of them on the stick, that force gets transmitted through each of the balls until it reaches the top ball which has nothing to transmit the force to, therefore it shoots straight off the stick.
-As we said, these balls are special and are very good at transmitting energy, they don’t waste any energy by changing shape, or making a noise or getting hot (all of which are ways in which energy can be converted).
-So all the energy that was in all the balls at the time they hit the ground are transferred into the very small light ball.
-Because its much smaller and lighter it can get pushed faster and higher into the air than a heavier ball.
+Since there are four of them on the stick, that force gets transmitted through each of the balls until it reaches the top ball, which has nothing to transmit the force to.
+Therefore it shoots straight off the stick.
+As we said, these balls are special and are very good at transmitting energy, they don’t waste any energy by changing shape, making a noise or getting hot (all of which are ways in which energy can be converted).
+So all the energy that was in all the balls at the time they hit the ground is transferred into the very small light ball.
+Because it is much smaller and lighter, it can get pushed faster and higher into the air than a heavier ball.

 The recommended age for the kit is 8+.
-My children are younger than 8, but did enjoy watching the balls bounce, and my 5 year old did seem to understand what was happening.
+My children are younger than 8 enjoyed watching the balls bounce, and my 5-year-old did seem to understand what was happening.

 The instructions give ideas for lots more experiments to do with the balls.
-You can make a parachutes to see if you can slow the descent of the ball to the ground or funny shaped balls to see how they bounce.
-We tried to use one of the balls to stick a post it note on the ceiling, but couldn’t get it to to bounce right.
-We are going to keep trying though.
+You can make a parachute to see if you can slow the descent of the ball to the ground or funny-shaped balls to see how they bounce.
+We tried to use one of the balls to stick a post-it note on the ceiling but couldn’t get it to bounce right.
+We are going to keep trying, though.

 Another idea is to mould a sound effect into the ball, I can’t wait to try this.